 XELJANZ + MTX OR ADALIMUMAB + MTX VS PLACEBO1,6

-ORAL Standard was not designed to provide head-to-head comparative efficacy data and should not be interpreted as evidence of superiority or noninferiority to adalimumab.
-There are no head-to-head studies between XELJANZ and adalimumab or any other biologic DMARD.1,6
+ORAL Standard was not designed to provide head-to-head comparative efficacy data and should not be interpreted as evidence of superiority or noninferiority to adalimumab.6 ORAL Strategy, a head-to-head study which evaluated tofacitinib, with or without MTX, and adalimumab + MTX, has been completed.

 A 12-month, randomized, double-blind, double-dummy, placebo-controlled, multicenter trial in which 717 patients with moderately to severely active RA who had an inadequate response to MTX (but not to a TNFi) received XELJANZ 5 mg BID or 10 mg BID, adalimumab 40 mg s.c. every other week, or placebo (all patients on stable background MTX, the only permitted background DMARD).
 Stable low dose oral glucocorticoids allowed.
 At 3 months, nonresponding placebo patients were advanced blindly to XELJANZ 5 mg or 10 mg BID.
 At 6 months, all remaining placebo patients were advanced similarly.
 The three co-primary endpoints were ACR20 response rate and rate of DAS28-4(ESR) <2.6 at month 6; and HAQ-DI change at month 3.
 Non-responder imputation was applied to missing sign/symptom data, plus an advancement penalty for 3-month non-responders.
 This study was not designed as a head-to-head comparison between XELJANZ and adalimumab.1,6